ekeren/react-wing-workshop/03-react.md

      ```html
      <script src="./wing.js"></script>
      ```
-2. Lets see this in action, in  `client/src/App.js` Look for "Learn React" and replace it with:
+2. Lets see this in action, in  `client/src/App.js` Look for "Learn React" (probably line 18) and replace it with:
    ```js
      {window.wingEnv.title || "Learn React"}
    ```